 - Failure to inspect.
 To ensure with compliance regulations, OSHA requires all scaffolding to be inspected on a regular basis.
 Inspections should be done by workers trained in scaffolding setup, dismantling and maintenance.

-In addition to making the job site safer, scissor lifts offer the following advantages:
+In addition to making the job site safer, scissor lift scaffolding and aerial lift scaffolding offer the following advantages:

 Scissor Lift Safety